pygfx/wgpu-py/docs/backends.rst

     for a in wgpu.gpu.enumerate_adapters_sync():
         print(a.summary)

-For additional useage examples look at `extras_dxc.py` and `extras_debug.py` in the examples directory.
+For additional usage examples look at `extras_dxc.py` and `extras_debug.py` in the examples directory.

 The js_webgpu backend
 ---------------------